jagchat/android/java/06-maintain-state/01-during-rotation/01-activity-using-onSaveInstanceState/Readme.md

 # Demo
 - how to maintain (or persist) screen values during rotation
 - using OnSaveInstanceState and onRestoreInstanceState

+#### More Info
+- very minimal amount of information needs to be placed in state
+- probably a couple of values (strings)
+- not a good idea to store huge/complex object
+- slow performance as the data need to be stored/retrieved from disk (serialization/deserialization takes more time)

+#### NOTE
 - it is important to note that the values/state in views (or controls) are automatically maintained by android system
 - the member variables/fields of activity are destroyed during rotation and those are supposed to be manually maintained
-- In this example, we are still trying to store values in state, which is not quite necessary (but, just to show an example)
+- In this example, we are still trying to store view values in state, which is not quite necessary (but, just to show an example)

 ## Activity Event Life Cycle

 #### Scenario #1